chaelseypark/daily-pennsylvanian-basic-scraper/README.md

+# Changes made to scraper

+I modified the scraper to extrat all article titles from the front page of The Daily Pennsylvanian.
+The original version of the scraper only extracted a single headline by searching for an ```<a>``` tag with the class ```frontpage-link```.
+After inspecting the HTML structure of the site, I saw that there are multiple articles that exist under the same tag with the class ```frontpage-link large-link```.

+To adapt the scraper, I used ```soup.find_all()``` (previously ```soup.find())```).
+This was so the scraper returns all matches, not just one Then, I updated the data storage to handle lists instead of a single string, in order for it to store all the different titles.

+I decided on this change to allow better analysis of top new trends, instead of just tracking one story of the day.
+Now, we can identify trending topics and compare headlines to see how focuses shift over time or what words/themes appear most frequently.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).